http://www.worldses.org/banner2.jpg

 Key words: Creep, Transition, Stresses, Strain Rates, Transversely Isotropic and Rotating Disc

-Title of the Paper: Intelligent Modular Design of Automatic Dimensional Inspection Systems.
+Title of the Paper: Intelligent Modular Design of Automatic Dimensional Inspection Systems

 DOWNLOAD FULL PDF